Skin Cancer Awareness Month: Know Your Treatment Options

 SCC is not as common as melanoma or BCC.
 It affects nearly 200,000 per year but should be taken as seriously as melanoma and BCC.
 SCC can be found on the upper layer of skin in the form of an inflamed bump or crusted patch of skin.
 Like melanoma and BCC, it is also caused from too much exposure to the sun.
 It can appear on body areas that have both been exposed to the sun and have not been exposed to the sun.
 Early detection of SCC can prevent it from spreading.

 BCC and SCC have similar treatment options.
 They include shave excisions, scissor excisions and surgical excisions.
 If the lesion is on the surface of the skin, a shave excision will be performed.
 A small blade is used to remove the lesion.
 The procedure is quick and painless.
 A scissor excision involves the dermatologist snipping around raised lesions to remove them.
 Lastly, a surgical excision is for deeper lesions.
 It is more invasive and stitches are often required.

 The dermatologists at Dermatology & Mohs Surgery Institute are here to help guide you and make the difficult reality of having skin cancer easier for you.
-If you are in the Bloomington, Illinois and surrounding areas and think you may have skin cancer, complete this form and come in for a screening.
+If you are in the Bloomington, Illinois and surrounding areas and think you may have skin cancer, book an appointment and come in for a screening.